apple-fritter/flowmark/README.md

 > [the Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1)
 > of this readme file.

+Some Markdown auto-formatters never wrap lines, while others wrap at a fixed width.

+Flowmark supports both, via the `--width` option.
+Default behavior is **88 columns** (like Black and a few other tools).

-Unlike traditional formatters, Flowmark offers the option to use a heuristic that prefers line breaks at sentence boundaries.
+However, unlike traditional formatters, Flowmark also offers the option to use a heuristic that prefers line breaks at sentence boundaries.
 This is a small change that can dramatically improve diff readability when collaborating or working with AI tools.